 Our ground school classroom is designed for effective presentations using the latest audio/visual equipment.
-In our classroom, you will enjoy the comfort of padded leather chairs and experience state-of-the-art learning through the use of numerous training aids.
+In our classroom, you will enjoy the comfort of padded, adjustable chairs and experience state-of-the-art learning through the use of numerous training aids.

 You will also have access to the latest and most complete weather information using our computerized aviation weather briefing office with complete trip planning resources, and a flat-screen live weather radar display.
 Our simulator is located in a private, quiet room and is equipped with a very comfortable, fully adjustable aircraft captain’s chair.
 The short walkway to our aircraft ramp is conveniently located just outside of our offices.
 Our aircraft are located in the center of the airport, providing quick and easy access to all runways.
 The Downwind restaurant is located just above our offices on the second floor.
 The Downwind has an outdoor deck overlooking the airport and serves great food.
 This is an excellent place to unwind after your flight lesson!